MBayazid/CPIK_Present_System/README.md

 # CPIK_Present_System
-this project using Firebase Firestore, Google Auth, Custom Adapter for new,, it will be Update time to time
+this project using Firebase Firestore, Google Auth, CustomRecycleView and Adapter with Swith/ToogleButton ,, it will be Update time to time